SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 To gain an understanding of the Steeltoe related changes to the generated template code,  examine the following files:

 * `CloudFoundry.csproj` - Contains `PackageReference` for Steeltoe NuGet `Steeltoe.Extensions.Configuration.CloudFoundry`
-* `Program.cs` - Code was added to read the `--server.urls` command line option.
+* `Program.cs` -  Code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry configuration values when pushed to Cloud Foundry and to use CloudFoundry hosting.
-* `Startup.cs` - Code was added to the `ConfigurationBuilder` and the Options feature was also added to the service container.
+* `Startup.cs` - Code was added to the `ConfigureCloudFoundryOptions`..
 * `HomeController.cs` - Code was added for Options injection into the Controller.
 Code was also added to display the Cloud Foundry configuration data.
 * `CloudFoundryViewModel.cs` - Used to communicate config values to `CloudFoundry.cshtml`
 * `CloudFoundry.cshtml` - The view used to display Cloud Foundry configuration values.